 When doing the remedial work, all skirting boards on the affected walls must be removed prior to rising damp treatment to the walls.
 In addition to this, all salt contaminated plaster must be hacked off to at least 300mm higher than the last spotted signs of damp or salt contamination.
 Brickwork becoming visible means that the rising damp treatment can begin.

 Specialists will then drill holes internally into the lowest mortar course which is accessible.
 These tend to be drilled at an interval of 120mm.
 Once the holes have been prepared suitably, injection of the rising damp treatment can then be performed.
 Injection of a damp-proof cream or insertion of damp-proofing rods helps to ensure a highly effective, targeted damp wall treatment of the rising damp.

 Wall Damp Proofing Using A Membrane

-This is a complimentary method which is often used alongside the chemical damp proof course.
-It is very similar to the normal re plastering system in the sense that initially walls are stripped before being drilled internally before a damp-proof course is injected however the membrane is applied to the wall instead of re-plastering directly onto the wall.
+This is a complimentary rising damp treatment method which is often used alongside the chemical damp proof course.
+It is very similar to the normal re-plastering system in the sense that initially walls are stripped before being drilled internally before a damp-proof course is injected however the membrane is applied to the wall instead of re-plastering directly onto the wall.
 The wall is covered with the waterproofing membrane which improves the drying time of the plaster finish as the existing damp wall is separated from the plaster by the membrane.
 The membrane is then covered with renovating plaster or plasterboard before being redecorated.
-Waterproof membrane is used in order to ensure that the system is as effective as it possibly can be.
+The waterproof membrane is used in order to ensure that the system is as effective as it possibly can be.
 Combined with the chemical damp proof course a strong system is created which can then be guaranteed for 30 years which gives our clients peace of mind that their damp problem is solved.

 Exterior Ground Level Management